zama-ai/concrete-ml/README.md

 - **Built-in models**: Ready-to-use FHE-friendly models with a user interface that is equivalent to their the scikit-learn and XGBoost counterparts
 - **Customs models**: Concrete ML supports models that can use quantization-aware training.
 These are developed by the user using PyTorch or keras/tensorflow and are imported into Concrete ML through ONNX

 *Learn more about Concrete ML features in the [documentation](https://docs.zama.ai/concrete-ml/readme).*
 <br></br>

 ### Use cases

-By leveraging FHE, Concrete ML can unlock a myriad of new use cases for machine learning, such as enabling secure and private data collaboration, protecting sensitive data while still allowing for analysis, and facilitating machine learning on data sets that are subject to strict data privacy regulations, for instance:
+By leveraging FHE, Concrete ML can unlock a myriad of new use cases for machine learning, such as enabling secure and private data collaboration, protecting sensitive data while still allowing for analysis, and facilitating machine learning on data-sets that are subject to strict data privacy regulations, for instance

 - **Healthcare data analysis**: Improve patient care while maintaining privacy by allowing secure, confidential data sharing between healthcare providers.
 - **Financial services**: Facilitate secure financial data analysis for risk management and fraud detection, keeping client information encrypted and safe.